danilolapegna/Sun-Assistant-Android-iOS/README.md

 - **Cross-Platform Efficiency**: this app demonstrates the power of Kotlin Multiplatform in building shared logic, making it an excellent resource for developers interested in cross-platform development.

 ## Project Status
 This project was a key component of an ongoing startup initiative.
-However, given the fact that the project will definitely change, development up to this point has been made open-source to promote public utility, learning, and community contributions.
-Also, I decided to make available for anyone interested in learning Kotlin Multiplatform or contributing to its development.
+However, given the fact that the project will definitely change, development up to this point has been made open-source to promote public utility (its github history has also been deleted to avoid exposing previously used keys and similar).
+Alsoo, it can be useful for learning, and community contributions.
+Last but not least, I decided to make available for anyone interested in learning Kotlin Multiplatform or contributing to its development.

 ### Need to have
 - **Some functionalities are currently disabled and require you to use your own api keys**: reverse geocoding is disabled.
 You'll find a placeholder in GeocodingApiConfig.kt but you can make it work by simply getting your own api key in https://api.bigdatacloud.net/data/reverse-geocode.
 Similar thing applies to fetching alternative data with OpenUV.
 You can grab your own api key on https://www.openuv.io/ and put it in CommonStrings_System.kt